Chris Terry (ice hockey): Professional

 After his junior team was eliminated in the playoffs in 2008, the Carolina Hurricanes assigned Terry on an amateur try-out contract to their AHL affiliate, the Albany River Rats at the end of the 2007–08 season.
 He made his professional debut and in one game went pointless for the Rats.
-Following another year with the Whalers, Terry was signed by the Hurricanes to a three-year entry level contract on May 29, 2009.
+Following another year with the Whalers, Terry was signed by the Hurricanes to a three-year entry-level contract on May 29, 2009.

-After attending the Hurricanes training camp, Terry returned to Albany for his first full professional season in the 2009–10.
+After attending the Hurricanes training camp, Terry returned to Albany for his first full professional season in the 2009–10 season.
 Terry remained in the AHL, until the 2012–13 season, when he was recalled and made his NHL debut on March 9 against the New Jersey Devils at PNC Arena.
 He recorded his first NHL goal and point in his debut.

 After the 2015–16 season, having completed his first full season in the NHL, Terry left the Hurricanes as a free agent after seven seasons with the club.
 On July 2, 2016, Terry was signed to a one-year, two-way deal with the Montreal Canadiens.

 Terry had a memorable 2017–18 season, despite spending it in the AHL.
 Near the beginning of the season, Terry was named an alternate captain along with Matt Taormina.
 He was named to the AHL All-Star Classic and earned AHL player of the month in March.
 At the conclusion of the 2017–18 season, Terry was named to the AHL First All-Star team.
 He was also recognized as the Laval Rockets AHL Man of the Year for his charity and community involvement.
 Terry was later awarded the AHL Leading Scorer title after finishing the season with a career-high 71 points.

 On July 1, 2018, Terry signed as a free agent to a two-year, two-way contract with the Detroit Red Wings.

 At the conclusion of his contract with the Red Wings, having played exclusively with AHL affiliate, the Grand Rapids Griffins, Terry left the club as a free agent.
 With the 2020–21 North American season delayed due to the COVID-19 pandemic, and approaching his 12th professional season, Terry opted to sign his first contract abroad, agreeing to a one-year contract for the remainder of the season with Russian outfit Torpedo Nizhny Novgorod of the Kontinental Hockey League (KHL) on December 8, 2020.
 Terry made 19 regular season appearances with Torpedo, registering 8 goals and 8 assists for 16 points.

 Following a first-round exit in the post-season, Terry returned to North America as a free agent and was signed to a one-year AHL contract with the Bridgeport Islanders, affiliate to the New York Islanders on August 3, 2021.

+Leading Bridgeport in scoring in his two year tenure with the club, Terry left as a free agent and was signed to a one-year contract with independent AHL club, the Chicago Wolves, for the 2023–24 season on July 10, 2023.